 We derive a substantial portion of our revenues from a limited number of customers.
-General Motors, our main customer for MR sensors, accounted for approximately 15.1% of our revenues in fiscal 1997, 12.8% of our revenues in fiscal 1998, 9.7% of our revenues in fiscal 1999 and 5.7% of our revenues in the first 6 months of fiscal 2000.
+General Motors, our main customer for MR sensors, accounted for approximately 15.1% of our revenues in fiscal 1997, 12.8% of our revenues in fiscal 1998 and 9.7% of our revenues in fiscal 1999.
 General Motors' three month strike in 1998 adversely affected our operating performance because during that time shipments of sensors to General Motors were halted.
 In addition to the lost revenues, we incurred the expense of paying salaries to the part of our workforce dedicated to producing sensors.
 If General Motors, or any of our other significant customers, stops ordering our products, significantly reduces the volume of these orders, or cancels, delays or reschedules any orders, and we are unable to replace these orders, our business, financial condition and results of operations could be materially and adversely affected.
 OUR PRODUCTS ARE DIFFICULT TO MANUFACTURE AND SMALL MANUFACTURING DEFECTS CAN ADVERSELY AFFECT OUR PRODUCTION YIELDS AND OUR OPERATING RESULTS.